Hemitripterus americanus: Distribution and habitat

 Hemitripterus americanus is found along the Atlantic Coast of North America, from Labrador in Canada to Chesapeake Bay.
 They are demersal fish found over rocky or hard substrates but can be found anywhere in the water column.

 Biology

-Hemitripterus americanus is considered to be a voracious predator which preys on a wide variety of animals including benthic invertebrates and fish such as herring, sand eels and silver hake.
+Hemitripterus americanus is considered to be a voracious predator which preys on a wide variety of animals including benthic invertebrates and fish such as herring, sand lance and silver hake.
 When they are removed from the water they inflate and if returned to it they cannot submerge.
 Spawning adults attach their eggs to the bases of sponges.
+Sea ravens produce antifreeze proteins found in their blood that allow them to survive in subzero temperatures.